ayperiKhudaybergenova/UD_Karakalpak-TueCL/README.md

 The Kyrgyz-TueCL treebank is part of a parallel Universal Dependencies corpus containing 148 sentences across four Turkic languages (Turkish - [UD_Turkish-TueCL](https://github.com/UniversalDependencies/UD_Turkish-TueCL/tree/dev), Azerbaijani - [UD_Azerbaijani-TueCL](https://github.com/UniversalDependencies/UD_Azerbaijani-TueCL/tree/dev), Kyrgyz -  [UD_Kyrgyz-TueCL](https://github.com/UniversalDependencies/UD_Kyrgyz-TueCL/tree/dev), and Uzbek - [UD_Uzbek-TueCL](https://github.com/UniversalDependencies/UD_Uzbek-TueCL/tree/dev)), designed to facilitate cross-linguistic research on these related languages.

 Total sentences: 173
-Total tokens: 1250
+Total tokens:
-Unique word forms (types): 464
+Unique word forms (types):
-Unique lemmas: 287
+Unique lemmas:

-The Kyrgyz-TueCL treebank consists of 173 carefully selected sentences compiled from multiple sources, including the [Cairo corpus](https://github.com/UniversalDependencies/cairo) (20 sentences), the [UDTW23 corpus](https://github.com/ud-turkic/udtw23) (20 sentences), and 97 additional examples illustrating specific grammatical constructions of interest.
+The Karakalpak-TueCL treebank consists of 173 carefully selected sentences compiled from multiple sources, including the [Cairo corpus](https://github.com/UniversalDependencies/cairo) (20 sentences), the [UDTW23 corpus](https://github.com/ud-turkic/udtw23) (20 sentences), and 97 additional examples illustrating specific grammatical constructions of interest.
 It serves as a source treebank for a parallel corpus spanning four Turkic languages from distinct branches of the family: Turkish and Azerbaijani (Oghuz), Kyrgyz (Kipchak), and Uzbek (Karluk).

 The treebank includes various syntactic phenomena relevant to Turkic languages, such as pro-drop constructions, auxiliary chains, postverbal structures, and non-canonical word orders.
 Each sentence has been manually annotated following UD guidelines, with particular attention to morphosyntactic features that highlight both shared typological characteristics and language-specific traits.
 Glossing, transliteration, and translations of all sentences are provided in Azerbaijani, Turkish, Uzbek, and English as metadata to support comparative research.